sakisakichen/Data-Modeling_Fetch-Rewards/SQL/table create in snowflake.md

 --STEP6 FLATTEN
---   attributes make sure its original capital or lower cases CREATE OR REPLACE table brands_flatten
+--   attributes make sure its original capital or lower cases CREATE OR REPLACE table brand
 AS SELECT *
 from(
  SELECT